-Oil-based makeup is notoriously challenging to take off, and it will damage the bond between your natural lash and the lash extension.
+Oil-based makeup is notoriously challenging to take off, and it will damage your natural lash and the lash extension.

-The aftercare is the same because the bottom and upper eyelash extensions are frequently applied together.
+The aftercare is the same because the bottom and upper eye lash extensions are applied together.
 It’s not particularly difficult, but keeping your lashes dry for the first 24 hours following the procedure is crucial.